Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Introduction

-in a given gravitational background.
-However, a complete understanding of the predominant role of conformal quantum mechanics in the determination of the thermodynamic properties of black holes has not yet been achieved.
-This paper provides further strong evidence of the conformal characterization of black hole thermodynamics by focusing on a critical question regarding the entropy, while the more complex issue of the role played by conformal symmetry in the Hawking effect is left for a forthcoming publication.
-In effect, the apparent central role of conformal quantum mechanics is highlighted by the conformal determination of the Hawking temperature; however, the angular-momentum sums in semiclassical treatments of quantum field theory also seem to be an essential ingredient in the derivation of the Bekenstein-Hawking entropy $ S_{\rm BH} $.
-Thus, the question we now formulate is {\em whether the area law [Eq.~(\ref{eq:holo_entropy})] for the entropy is a direct consequence of the statistical counting of the angular degrees of freedom\/}, independently of the attendant near-horizon conformal symmetry.
+Our paper provides further strong evidence of the conformal characterization of black hole thermodynamics by focusing, for scalar fields, on a critical question regarding the entropy, while the more complex issue of the role played by conformal symmetry in the Hawking effect is left for a forthcoming publication.
+In effect, the apparent central role of CQM is highlighted by the conformal determination of the Hawking temperature; however, the angular-momentum sums in semiclassical treatments of quantum field theory also seem to be an essential ingredient in the derivation of the Bekenstein-Hawking entropy $ S_{\rm BH} $.
+Thus, the question we now formulate is {\em whether or not the area law, equation~(\ref{eq:holo_entropy}), for the entropy is a direct consequence of the statistical counting of the angular degrees of freedom\/}, independently of the attendant near-horizon conformal symmetry.
 In other words, is the scaling of the entropy critically constrained by the conformal nature of the radial degree of freedom, above and beyond the role played by the angular degrees of freedom?
 Or, by contrast, does the conformal symmetry merely provide circumstantial evidence rather than logical necessity for the holographic nature of the entropy?
-This issue is further motivated by early back-of-the-envelope phase-space arguments~\cite{Susskind-angular_94,Susskind_Lindesay,quantum-loop-gravity}, which appear to suggest the accidental nature of the conformal symmetry, with $ S_{\rm BH} $ in Eq.~(\ref{eq:holo_entropy}) arising from the straightforward angular summation of degrees of freedom.
+Again, for the sake of simplicity, we will only focus on the scalar-field contribution to the entropy.
+This issue is further motivated by early back-of-the-envelope phase-space arguments (see~\cite{Susskind-angular_94,Susskind_Lindesay} and \cite{quantum-loop-gravity}\footnote{This reference on the loop-quantum gravity approach suggests a connection with the semiclassical techniques used in our paper.}), which appear to suggest the accidental nature of the conformal symmetry, with $ S_{\rm BH} $ in equation~(\ref{eq:holo_entropy}) arising from the straightforward angular summation of degrees of freedom.
 However, such arguments rely on implicit assumptions regarding the radial degrees of freedom---incidentally, related observations were made in Ref.~\cite{Marolf_thick-horizon}, where additional issues concerning the nature of the horizon were also addressed.
-Specifically, as we explicitly show in the next sections, the radial contribution to the phase-space counting provides a complementary condition, with ``radial conformality'' of the near-horizon physics guaranteeing the {\em preservation of holographic scaling\/}---a property that may be dubbed {\em conformal tightness.\/} What comes out from this analysis is further evidence of the governing role played by conformal quantum mechanics: first, in the direct determination of the Hawking temperature; and second, as the central result of our paper, in the statistical counting of the relevant near-horizon degrees of freedom---this provides a realization of the goal outlined in this introduction.
+Specifically, as we explicitly show below, the radial part of the metric yields a multiplicative complementary piece in the phase-space counting for the scalar field, with `radial conformality' of the near-horizon physics guaranteeing the {\em preservation of holographic scaling\/}.
+What comes out from this analysis is further evidence of the governing role played by CQM---at least for scalar fields: first, in the direct determination of the Hawking temperature; and second, as the central result of our paper, in the statistical counting of the relevant near-horizon degrees of freedom.
+Most importantly, the robustness of these results can be tested by considering a larger class of metrics and displaying what may be dubbed {\em conformal tightness\/}: \begin{quotation}